David Newman

 ( For a video introduction of David’s course topic click on the link underneath his profile picture.)

 In a world where innovation has become highly sought after, creativity is the often-hidden engine necessary for innovation to take place.
-Creativity is now listed as one of the key skills required for employment in the 21stcentury.
+Creativity is recognised as one of the key skills required for employment in the 21stcentury, and one area where humans have an advantage over AI.
+Creativity and creative problem-solving capacity is increasingly a necessary attribute in the professional/work world.
 But what is creativity, and how is it understood?

-Creativity crosses discipline boundaries and can be viewed and understood through multiple lenses (such as business, engineering, and neuroscience).
-Using scholarship on Creativity as a vehicle, this course will introduce you to different genres and forms of academic writing.
-You will learn to conduct a literature review, write summaries, develop a research proposal, and then write (and rewrite) a research essay.
+We are all creative, and creativity goes far beyond artistic activities.
+Creativity crosses discipline boundaries and can be viewed and understood through multiple lenses (including business, engineering, and neuroscience).
+Using scholarship on Creativity and Creative Problem Solving as a vehicle, this course will introduce you to different genres and forms of academic writing.
+You will learn to conduct a literature review, write summaries, develop a research proposal, and then write (and rewrite) collaboratively either an extended literature review (summer session) or a research paper (winter session) drawing on some aspect of creativity, creative problem solving, or innovation.
+This course uses a hybrid format with a heavy use of team-based learning.
+A portion of the teaching content will be via asynchronous video material.